thecmdrunner/quick-vm/README.md

     - **Windows 10/11 ISO** ➜ `win.iso`
     - **VirtIO Drivers** ➜ `virtio-win.iso`

+> **UPDATE:** Windows 11 has been tested and works just as well, and the support will be added soon!

 4. **Enter the command shown below in the terminal.**

 ### ➋ One-liner to Setup KVM